Domino-Blockchain/domichain/docs/src/clusters.md

 ```

 The [`--known-validator`s](running-validator/validator-start.md#known-validators)
-are operated by Solana Labs
+are operated by Domichain Labs

 ## Testnet

-- Testnet is where the Solana core contributors stress test recent release features on a live
+- Testnet is where the Domichain core contributors stress test recent release features on a live
   cluster, particularly focused on network performance, stability and validator
   behavior.
 - Testnet tokens are **not real**